sandrina-p/workshop-a11y-fundamentals/README.md

 #### B: In the browser

-You may go throught the [workshop on Codesandbox](https://codesandbox.io/s/github/sandrina-p/a11y-fundamentals).
+You may go through the [workshop on Codesandbox](https://codesandbox.io/s/github/sandrina-p/a11y-fundamentals).
 Open the link and fork the project.
 Make sure to open each individual exercise page in a new window so that you can use DevTools more easily.

 ### Project structure